-49. The MPLS-TP control plane mechanisms for protection and restoration should be identical (or as similar as possible) to those already used in existing transport networks to simplify implementation and operations.
+49. The MPLS-TP control plane mechanisms should be identical (or as similar as possible) to those already used in existing transport networks to simplify implementation and operations.
 However, this must not override any other requirement [RFC5654, requirement 56 A].
+Comment [M4]: Similar text was proposed in the comments on v2 but was not included